 If your student is ill and cannot attend class, they need to report to the Health Office.

-It is the parent’s responsibility to know when their student is not in school or class.
-The Auto-dialer system assists in communicating to the home when a student is absent from class; however it is not a perfect system.
-We encourage parents/guardians to have frequent communication with the attendance office regarding their student’s attendance record via Infinite Campus and to contact the attendance office to excuse any student absence within the 72 hour time period.
+It is the parent’s responsibility to know when their student is not in class.
+The Auto-dialer system assists in communicating to the home when a student is absent from class; however, it is not a perfect system.
+We encourage parents/guardians to frequently check their student’s attendance record via Infinite Campus and to contact the attendance office to excuse any student absence within the 72 hour time period.

 Health, bereavement, pre-arranged college visits, family emergency, religious holidays and warranted absences are the only absences that are considered excused absences.

 - Obtain a “Warranted Absence Form” here or from the Gunn Main Office or Attendance Office

 - Return the form, with a letter from home, at least 3 days in advance of the requested absence